-The damage estimating process is conducted as it would be done in a repair shop; each bumper assembly is generally removed and dismantled to check for possible hidden damage.
-Damage repair estimates are conducted using industry standard appraisal techniques and documented in a computerized system developed by Audatex, a Solera company.
+The damage estimating process is conducted as it would be done in a repair shop; each bumper assembly generally is removed and dismantled to check for possible hidden damage.
+Damage repair estimates are conducted using industry standard appraisal techniques and documented in a computerized system developed by Audatex.